KunalPrajapati/devDetective/README.md

-# devDetective
+# DevDetective
-Dev Detective project using HTML CSS and JAVASCRIPT
+Dev Detective project made using HTML CSS and JAVASCRIPT uses an API from GitHub to search and show the profile